Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 ## Limitations

-- **No statistical inference**
+- No causal results and PPE comparisons (Tab 3) are descriptive-only.
-  - The app is explicitly non-inferential - no significance testing or causal claims
+    - The app is explicitly stated as using non-inferential data, though further research is/will be conducted to quantify external factors.
-  - PPE comparisons are descriptive only and based on precomputed values

-- **No specific grades**
-  - Cannot see how many students got a specific grade, (i.e., cannot see how many students got exactly a B in Mathematics, only how many got B and above).
-This is largely due to this specific functionality not being needed during the project, however this has been added in the [current page](https://analytics.ofqual.gov.uk/apps/Alevel/SubjectCombinations/)
+- Cannot see how many students got a specific grade, (i.e., cannot see how many got exactly a B in Mathematics, only how many got B and above).
+This is largely due to this specific functionality not being needed during the project, however this was one of the features added by Ofqual in the [current page](https://analytics.ofqual.gov.uk/apps/Alevel/SubjectCombinations/).

-- **Grade filter disables comparisons**
-  - When filtering by grade (Tab 3), performance differences are removed to avoid misleading conclusions based on subgroups

-- **Static dataset dependency**
-  - All insights rely on the provided `.csv` file; dynamic or streaming data updates are not currently supported

-- **Limited accessibility enhancements**
+- Streamed data updates were not part of the original prototype due to scope, though, as above, this has been added by Ofqual.

-  - Basic screen reader compatibility and contrast considered, but future improvements could include ARIA labels, tab key navigation cues, and full WCAG compliance
+- Accessibility features were implemented (screen reader compatibility, WCAG colours/contrast, dark mode), though future improvements could include ARIA labels, tab key navigation cues, and full WCAG compliance.